 The screenshot shows the Google Account Security page.
 The sidebar on the left has tabs for Home, Personal info, Data and privacy, Security (which is selected and highlighted in blue), People and sharing, Payments and subscriptions, and About.
 The main content area is titled 'Security' with the sub-header 'Settings and recommendations to help you keep your account secure'.
-It features a section for 'You have security recommendations' with a 'Protect your account' button.
-Below that is a 'Recent security activity' section listing three items: 'New sign-in on Windows' (08:49 - Victoria, Australia), 'New sign-in on Windows' (23 Oct - Victoria, Australia), and 'Sign-in step added: Passkey' (23 Oct - Victoria, Australia).
+It features a section for 'You have security recommendations' with a shield icon and an exclamation mark.
+Below this is a 'Recent security activity' section listing three items: 'New sign-in on Windows' (08:49 - Victoria, Australia), 'New sign-in on Windows' (23 Oct - Victoria, Australia), and 'Sign-in step added: Passkey' (23 Oct - Victoria, Australia).
 At the bottom of this section is a 'Review security activity' link.
-Further down is a 'How you sign in to Google' section with a note to 'Make sure that you can always access your Google Account by keeping this information up to date'.
-It shows '2-Step Verification' is 'On since 09:29' and 'Passkeys and security keys' (6 passkeys).
-There is a '2-Step Verification is off' link.
+Another section titled 'How you sign in to Google' provides information about 2-Step Verification, stating '2-Step Verification is off'.
+There is a note: 'Make sure that you can always access your Google Account by keeping this information up to date'.

-Please note: Ensure 2-Step verification is enabled as this is required for this feature to function as intended.
+\ Please note: Ensure 2-Step verification is enabled as this is required for this feature to function as intended.

 The screenshot shows the 'How you sign in to Google' section of the Google Account page.
-It has a note: 'Make sure that you can always access your Google Account by keeping this information up to date'.
-It lists '2-Step Verification' (On since 09:29) and 'Passkeys and security keys' (6 passkeys), each with a 'View' link.
+It includes a note: 'Make sure that you can always access your Google Account by keeping this information up to date'.
+It lists two items: '2-Step Verification' (status: 'On since 09:29') and 'Passkeys and security keys' (status: '6 passkeys').